 The University of Lausanne (UNIL) in Lausanne, Switzerland was founded in 1537 as a school of theology, before being made a university in 1890.
-Today about 13,500 students and 2,200 researchers study and work at the university.
-Approximately 1,500 international students attend the university (120 nationalities), which has a wide curriculum.
+Today, around 13,500 students and 2,200 researchers study and work at the university.
+Approximately 1,500 international students of 120 nationalities attend the university, which has a broad curriculum.

-The university campus is made up of individual buildings with a park and arboretum in between.
-The university library also serves as eating hall and is centrally located.
+The university campus is made up of indiviudal buildings with a park and arboetum in between.
+The university library also serves as an eating hall and is centrally located.
 The view from the library is across the sports fields to Lake Geneva and the French and Swiss Alps.
 On a clear day, Mont Blanc can be seen.